MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/xpp-data-query.md

     }

 ## update\_recordset
-The <strong>update\_recordset</strong> statement lets you update multiple rows in one trip to the server.
+The **update\_recordset** statement lets you update multiple rows in one trip to the server.
 Therefore, the power of SQL Server can help improve the performance of some tasks.
-The *<strong><em>update\_recordset</em></strong>* statement resembles <strong>delete\_from</strong> in X++ and <strong>update set</strong> in SQL.
+The ****update\_recordset**** statement resembles **delete\_from** in X++ and **update set** in SQL.
 It doesn't retrieve each record separately by fetching, changing, and updating, Instead, it works on an SQL-style record set on the database server side.
-If the <strong>update</strong> method is overridden, the implementation falls back to a classic looping construction, where one record at a time is updated.
-(This behavior resembles the behavior of <strong>delete\_from</strong> for deletions.)
+If the **update** method is overridden, the implementation falls back to a classic looping construction, where one record at a time is updated.
+(This behavior resembles the behavior of **delete\_from** for deletions.)
 Therefore, the construction works on temporary tables and whole table–cached tables by using the looping construction.

 ### Example: Update that is based on a calculated value